christianp/latextree/README.md

 # The `latextree` Package

 Creates a document oject model for LaTeX and provides some useful functions.
-The `LatexParser` methods understand the syntax of most common macros but is NOT a replacement for a full LaTeX engine.
-The parser shouldonly be invoked only after the input has been successfully compiled under LaTeX.The package assumes that
+The parser understands the syntax of most common macros but is NOT a replacement for a full LaTeX engine.
+The parser should only be invoked only after the input has been successfully compiled under LaTeX.

 Example:
 ```python